Consider this schedule of two transactions:

 conflict serializable?

-To see this, note that there is only one pair of conflicting actions: T1’s write of A, and T2’s write of A. This means that T1 must come before T2 in any equivalent serial schedule.
+To see this, note that there is only one pair of conflicting actions: T1’s write of A, and T2’s write of A. Because w1(A) comes before w2(A), T1 must come before T2 in any equivalent serial schedule.
 And since this is the only conflict-based constraint, the original schedule is equivalent to T1;T2.

 An alternative way of showing this is to note that T2’s read of X doesn’t conflict with T1’s write of Y because the two operations involve different data items.
 Therefore, we can swap those two operations to produce the serial schedule T1;T2.
 (Note that the commits do not matter when it comes to determining conflict serializability).